September has been designated as National Pet Insurance Month by The American Society for the Prevention of Cruelty to Animals (ASPCA).

 Depending on your answers pet insurance may be for you.

 What pet insurance is not?

 1. Pet insurance is not an investment plan.
 Pet insurance must take in more in premiums than they payout.
 Do not expect to receive back all the money that you pay in over the years.
 The object is to be able to handle that major illness or trauma without stressing out the family budget or putting an animal to sleep that could be treated.

 There are considerable variations in policies and the coverage they offer.
 Compare different policies and understand what they cover.
-Most policies do not cover genetic disorders or pre-existing disorders.
-It is best to put a policy in effect long before they are needed.
+Most policies do not cover genetic disorders or pre-existing conditions.
+It is best to put a policy in effect long before it is needed.
 Older animals without pre-existing conditions may not be insured.
 The best rates are offered for young animals.

 Pet insurance should be considered for every pet that is part of the family.